 Common forms of email fraud include the following:

-The victim is offered the opportunity to make easy money by clearing checks for a business or charity, with the victim supposedly receiving a percentage of each check they clear.
+Work At Home Scams - The victim is offered the opportunity to make easy money by clearing checks for a business or charity, with the victim supposedly receiving a percentage of each check they clear.
 The victim deposits the checks and wires the money to the client, usually to a bank in Canada, Europe or Africa.
 The checks are later dishonored, and the victim's bank demands reimbursement.

-In a variation of advance fee fraud, the victim receives a plea for help from somebody claiming to have money stuck in a foreign country that they cannot get out.
+Pleas for Help - The victim receives a plea for help from somebody claiming to have money stuck in a foreign country that they cannot get out.
 They offer the victim a percentage of the money in return for clearing the check.
 After the victim deposits the check and wires the funds, the check is dishonored.

-Please note that there are many variations on this scheme, and as one becomes known another version seems to develop.
+There are many variations on this scheme, and as one becomes known another version seems to develop.
 Any private individual who is offered payment by an international check or money order should suspect possible fraud.

 Faced with the prospect of having to explain their violation of federal banking laws, particularly in cases where the checks ultimately are honored, banks have opted to follow the law and put a risk of loss on the person who deposits the check.
 The banks defend this practice, noting that the person who is in the best position to know if a particular transaction is suspect, or that a particular check may be forged, is the customer.